 Landlords will only accept a credit score of 650 or above.
 Does your credit score fall into that range?

 FYI, it's better to know your credit score up front, because each landlord will charge a fee ($35-$60) to run your credit, background and eviction check.
 You can usually find out your credit score through your credit card company or online at sites like Credit Karma or Credit Sesame.

-Call or text me today and let's get the process started!
+Shouldn't renting be easier?
+Call or text me TODAY and let's get the process started!